emilypastewka/emilypastewka.github.io/posts/fridays_are_yours/content.md

 While I am mentioning Kelsey: Kelsey is one of those people who makes me realize, "Black Crow really cares to [do things well](../../pages/snippets/focus_on_one_thing_land_it/)."
 If you want to go through a recruiting process that truly prioritizes the candidate experience, check out our [open roles](https://jobs.lever.co/blackcrow) :)

 #### [4]
-Borrowed from the tagline of [Happier in Hollywood](https://happierinhollywood.com/), a guilty pleasure podcast
+Borrowed from the tagline of [Happier in Hollywood](https://happierinhollywood.com/)